Can You Carry a Gun in a Commercial Vehicle?

 When driving a commercial vehicle, you are faced with unexpected challenges, some of which are safety concerns.
 Truck drivers have reported incidents of robberies and hijackings, among other crimes.
 This is a great area of concern for CDL drivers because these stories on the news can be hard to ignore.

-Understandably, drivers want to be able to protect themselves while they’re on the road, especially because they may be spending extended periods of time alone.
+Understandably, drivers want to be able to protect themselves while they’re on the road, especially because they may be spending extended periods alone.
 Many drivers have difficulty finding a good parking spot and are sometimes forced to stay in unfamiliar, remote places at night.
 This would be worrisome for anyone.
+This often brings up the question of can a commercial driver carry a firearm.

 Most truckers would feel more comfortable in these instances if they knew they had a weapon, preferably a firearm, with them in case of an emergency.
-So one of the first things new drivers look up when they are hired with a company is the D.O.T. regulations on weapons and if carrying a concealed weapon in a commercial vehicle is legal.
+So one of the first things new drivers look up when they are hired with a company is the D.O.T. regulations on weapons and can you carry a gun in a commercial vehicle.
 There’s not one straightforward answer to this inquiry; it is a very complex situation that many drivers find themselves in.
 Let’s explore the topic.

 Are Truckers Allowed To Carry Guns Across State Lines?